-Managing performance

-- Monitoring service delivery effectively including planning, specification, execution and independent post implementation review - Making decisions based on relevant, clear, objective analysis and advice pointing out the implications and risk inherent in the organisation's financial, social and environmental position and outlook - Ensuring an effective oversight and scrutiny function which encourages constructive challenge and debate on policies and objectives before, during, and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible - Providing members and senior management with regular reports on service delivery plans and progress towards achievement of outcomes - ➤ Ensuring there is consistency between specification stages such as budget and post implementation e.g. financial statements.
+Managing performance The Council's Performance Management Framework sets out the key Monitoring service delivery effectively including planning, specification, execution and independent post implementation review Making decisions based on relevant, clear, deliverables for the coming year comprised of individual Directorate and Service business plans , which connect service objectives and associated actions to the Corporate Plan . objective analysis and advice pointing out the implications and risk inherent in the organisation's financial, social and environmental position and outlook The Corporate Leadership Team (CLT) and Executive receive regular monitoring and exception reports on the achievement of corporate objectives.
+In addition, a monthly performance report is issued to Corporate Directors and Executive Portfolio holders Ensuring an effective oversight and scrutiny function which encourages constructive containing performance data specific to their remit. challenge and debate on policies and objectives before, during, and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible The Council has in place a Scrutiny Committee , Health Scrutiny Committee , and Children and Young People's Scrutiny Committee which provide the scrutiny of decisions made, service delivery, and policy development and implementation.
+The Scrutiny Committee have the ability to "call in" decisions made by the Executive, which is detailed Providing members and senior management with regular reports on service delivery plans within the Council's Constitution. and progress towards achievement of outcomes The Council has an approved Corporate Complaints Policy and guidance with regular reporting to senior management.
+Ensuring there is consistency between specification stages such as budget and post implementation e.g. financial statements.